liferay/liferay-docs/develop/tutorials/articles/android-app-development/setting-up-mobile-sdk-manually.markdown

 # Setting Up the Mobile SDK Manually

-If you want to use the Liferay Mobile SDK with an existing Android project, or you're using a different IDE like Android Studio, you can download the latest version of the Mobile SDK and manually add it to your project library.
+If you want to use the Liferay Mobile SDK with an existing Android project, or you're using a different IDE like *Android Studio*, you can download the latest version of the Mobile SDK and manually add it to your project library.
 You can also configure the Mobile SDK as a dependency to your project if you're using Gradle or Maven.
-Gradle and Maven downloads all the necessary dependencies before building your project.
+Gradle and Maven download all the necessary dependencies before building your project.

 ## Manual Setup